ISUgenomics/geospatialworkbook/Workshops/Python_Setup.md

    1. [conda](https://docs.conda.io/projects/conda/en/latest/) / [miniconda](https://docs.conda.io/en/latest/miniconda.html)
    2. [venv](https://docs.python.org/3/library/venv.html)

 Regardless of IDE, a python environment should have a way to edit code.
 Many of the geospatial workbook tutorials are written in a Jupyter Notebook.
-This is an interactive report where blocks of text are either code, or documentation
+This is an interactive report where blocks of text are either code, or documentation:

 1. **Code Block**
 2. **Text Block**

+Work through the [Introduction to JupyterHub](intro-to-jupyterhub.md) tutorial.

-Together these panes allow you to interactively design an Python pipeline.
+Together these panes allow you to interactively design a Python pipeline.

 ### Hands-On Exercise - using Jupyter Notebooks